-On October 30, 2009, CCI entered into a new employment agreement with Jonathan D. Bevan, pursuant to which he serves as Chief Operating Officer of our International division.
-Mr. Bevan was promoted to Managing Director and Chief Operating Officer-International on February 1, 2012.
+On October 30, 2009, CCI entered into a new employment agreement with Jonathan D. Bevan, pursuant to which he served as Chief Operating Officer of our International division.
+Mr. Bevan was promoted to Managing Director and Chief Operating Officer-International on February 1, 2012 and became our President, Europe and Australia/NZ and Managing Director, Global Strategy & Development on April 26, 2013.
 The agreement has no specified term, but generally can be terminated by CCI without cause upon 12 months prior written notice or by Mr. Bevan without cause upon six months prior written notice.

-The agreement set Mr. Bevan's initial base salary at £240,000 (or \$380,352 using the average exchange rate of £1=\$1.5848 for the year ended December 31, 2012), subject to additional annual raises at the sole discretion of CCI.
-In connection with his February 2012 promotion, Mr. Bevan's salary increased to £320,000 (or \$507,136 using the average exchange rate of £1=\$1.5848 for the year ended December 31, 2012).
+The agreement set Mr. Bevan's initial base salary at £240,000 (or \$375,288 using the average exchange rate of £1=\$1.5637 for the year ended December 31, 2013), subject to additional annual raises at the sole discretion of CCI.
+In connection with his February 2012 promotion, Mr. Bevan's salary increased to £320,000 (or \$500,384 using the average exchange rate of £1=\$1.5637 for the year ended December 31, 2013).
 Mr. Bevan also receives a car allowance, is eligible to receive a performance bonus as decided at the sole discretion of the Chief Executive Officer and Compensation Committee, and is entitled to certain other employee benefits.
-For 2012, Mr. Bevan received a discretionary bonus of \$300,000.
+For 2013, Mr. Bevan received an annual bonus of \$295,437.
 See "Compensation Discussion and Analysis-Elements of Compensation-Annual Incentive Bonus."